New York Like a Native

 Can you take us to Green-Wood Cemetery? (aka Greenwood Cemetery)

 Sure.
-Yes, they offer their own tours, some in trolleys.
+They offer their own tours, some in trolleys.
 But I'm enthusiastic about taking people there, and can be more flexible on time, as well as combining the cemetery with other neighborhoods; please see this page.
 This can be with a vehicle (mini-bus or smaller), or on foot.

 Can we visit the former site of Ebbets Field, where the Brooklyn Dodgers played?

 Yes, if you're truly a completist.
-There's not much of visual interest, given that an undistinguished housing development was built there.
-That site is not on the route of any of my tours, but is not far, by subway, from the starting place of the Brooklyn 101 or Brooklyn 202 tours.
-It's also not far--by subway or bus--from the start of my Flatbush tour.
+But there's not much of visual interest, given that an undistinguished housing development was built there.
+That site is not on the route of any of my tours, but is not far, by subway, from my Brooklyn 101 / Brooklyn 202 tours or my Flatbush tour.

 Can we bring our dog?

 Sorry, these tours are for humans, not pets.
-If you have a service dog, please let me know ahead of time so we can discuss.
+If you have a service dog, please contact me so we can discuss.

 Can I smoke on the tour?